 - Not as solid as other knobs

 The Cobblestone by Top Knobs looks just like cobblestone.
 That fact gives it a cottage look while the flat design makes it look modern.
-It is this balance that makes it one of the most popular pulls you can get.
+It is this balance that makes it one of the most popular pulls available.

 - Comes in six sizes

 How To Install Kitchen Hardware